polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/coretime.md

 ## Introduction

-The Coretime system chain facilitates the allocation, procurement, sale, and scheduling of bulk [coretime](../../glossary.md#coretime), enabling tasks (such as [parachains](../../glossary.md#parachain)) to utilize the computation and security that Polkadot provides.
+The Coretime system chain facilitates the allocation, procurement, sale, and scheduling of bulk [coretime](../../glossary.md#coretime), enabling tasks (such as [parachains](../../glossary.md#parachain)) to utilize the computation and security provided by Polkadot.

 The [Broker pallet](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/index.html){target=_blank}, along with [Cross Consensus Messaging (XCM)](todo:addlink), enables this functionality to be delegated to the system chain, rather than on the relay chain.
-Using XCM's upwards message passing (UMP) to the relay chain allows for core assignments to take place for a task registered on the relay chain, utilizing the security that the relay chain provides.
+Using XCMP's Upward Message Passing (UMP) to the relay chain allows for core assignments to take place for a task registered on the relay chain.

 The specification for the Coretime system chain, along with Coretime as a concept, can be found in the Fellowship RFC: [RFC-1: Agile Coretime](https://github.com/polkadot-fellows/RFCs/blob/main/text/0001-agile-coretime.md){target=_blank}.